HCA’s lobby is temporarily closed for walk-in customer service. Learn about customer service options.

 When should I enroll?

 It’s important for the PEBB Program to receive your forms within the required timelines.
-The PEBB Program must receive your Retiree Coverage Election/Change form (Form A) indicating your decision to enroll or defer no later than 60 days after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
+We must receive your Retiree Election Fom (form A) indicating your decision to enroll or defer no later than 60 days after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
 Additional forms and documentation may be required for enrollment.
-If the PEBB Program does not receive your completed required forms within the required timeline, you could lose your right to enroll.
+If the we do not receive your forms within the required timeline, you could lose your right to enroll.
 Find out how to enroll.

 Can I enroll later?

 If you meet the eligibility requirements for PEBB retiree coverage (WAC 182-12-171) and you meet requirements in WAC 182-12-200 or 182-12-205, you can defer (postpone) PEBB retiree insurance and enroll in the future.
-To defer your enrollment, the PEBB Program must receive your Retiree Coverage Election/Change form (Form A) requesting deferment no later than 60 days after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
+To defer your enrollment, we must receive your Retiree Election Form (form A) requesting deferment no later than 60 days after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
 See deferring coverage.

 What plans are available to PEBB retirees?

-For a listing of plans available to retirees, visit medical plans and benefits.
+For a list of plans available to retirees, visit medical plans and benefits.

 How can I compare the plans available through PEBB?

-You can compare the plans available through PEBB by using the Medical Benefit Comparison tool.
+You can compare the plans available by using the Medical Benefit Comparison tool or Compare plans webpage.

 What happens once I (or my covered dependents) enroll in Medicare Part A and Part B?